-In my opinion, if you want to dress more elegantly and classically even when it is freezing cold outside, one crucial garment to opt for is a heavy double breasted wool overcoats.
+In my opinion, if you want to dress more elegantly and classically, even when it is freezing cold outside, one crucial garment to opt for is a heavy double breasted wool overcoat.
 Not only will they keep you warm at all times due to the fabric’s weight and overlap, but they are also more robust than other fabrics, such as cashmere.

 1—First, we start with a white tie ensemble – probably the most handsome suit a man can ever wear.
 If you are so lucky as to spend any time in Vienna this winter, or otherwise visit exquisite balls, a white tie ensemble may be useful.
 The silk top hat and the white kid gloves in the picture are certainly not necessary today, but I think the top hat adds a very nice touch when worn with white tie.
 In 1932, tails were cut slightly longer than the years prior, and it was en vogue to have cloth covered buttons and a cuffed sleeve.
-It was accompanied by a white single breasted waistcoat with removable studs / buttons, as well as a semi-butterfly bow tie and patent leather pumps.
-Today, this would be equally acceptable, however, if you do not feel comfortable in pumps – plain patent leather oxford shoes are likewise acceptable.
+It was accompanied by a white, single breasted waistcoat with removable studs / buttons, as well as a semi-butterfly bow tie and patent leather pumps.
+Today, this would be equally acceptable.
+If you do not feel comfortable in pumps, however, plain patent leather oxford shoes are acceptable as well.

-3—Instead of a Paletot, a designated evening topcoat was the epitomy of luxury in the era.
+3—Instead of a Paletot, a designated evening topcoat was the epitome of luxury in the era.
 The one in the picture features a fur lining and a Persian lamb collar (also known as an Astrakhan collar)!
-It is worn with tail coat underneath, a silk top hat, a white silkscarf and white gloves.
+It is worn with tail coat underneath, a silk top hat, a white silk scarf and white gloves.